aidan-stritch/magical-deals/README.md

 #### HTML
 All HTML pages have been checked using the W3C Markup Validation Service and have reported no errors.
 As this tool does not recognise several Django symbols (such as {% %}), the validation service does not report as 100% no issues and no image is available as in above CSS validation section.

+#### Javascript
+JS Hint was used to ensure that the Javascript used in the website had no errors.

 ### Automated
 #### Travis